sebastienserre/messesinfo/readme.txt

 == Frequently Asked Questions ==
 = How to display the Mass Schedule ? =
-With the shortcode [messesinfo data-localityId='78/plaisir/saint-pierre' data-displayDetails='true' data-display=TREE ].
+With the shortcode [messesinfo data-localityId='carmaux' data-displayDetails='true' data-display=TREE ].

 = Where can I found the LocalityID? =
 In the Messeinfo Website.
+It's basically your church name

-= Where can I see how it works?
+= Where can I found help? =
-An example with Eglise de la Madeleine in Paris is displayed on [Paroisse-catholique.fr](https://template.paroisse-catholique.fr/)
+Please ask your question on the WordPress forum // Tab Support

 == Upgrade Notice ==